doersino/UnicodeMathML/README.md

 However, the subdirectories `lib/`, `markdeep-integration/` and `playground-assets/lib/` contain some **third-party software with its own licenses**:

-* pegjs
-* Morgan McGuire's markdeep and the included highlightjs
-* todo jquery
+* The parser generator [PEG.js](https://github.com/pegjs/pegjs), a copy of which is located at `lib/peg-0.10.0.min.js`, is licensed under the *MIT License*, see [here](https://github.com/pegjs/pegjs/blob/master/LICENSE).
+* Morgan McGuire's [Markdeep](https://casual-effects.com/markdeep/), which – along with two slightly modified variants – is located at `markdeep-integration/markdeep-*.js`, is licensed under the *BSD 2-Clause "Simplified" License*, see [here](https://casual-effects.com/markdeep/#license).
+* Markdeep includes Ivan Sagalaev's [highlight.js](https://highlightjs.org) with its *BSD 3-Clause License*, see [here](https://github.com/highlightjs/highlight.js/blob/master/LICENSE).
+* [JQuery](https://jquery.com), which powers some of the interactions in the UnicodeMathML playground and resides at `playground-assets/lib/jquery.min.js`, is licensed under the *MIT License*, see [here](https://jquery.org/license/).
-* **MathJax** is licensed under the *Apache License 2.0*, see [here](https://github.com/mathjax/MathJax/blob/master/LICENSE).
+* A stripped-down variant of [MathJax](https://www.mathjax.org) is included at `playground-assets/lib/mathjax/`, it's licensed under the *Apache License 2.0*, see [here](https://github.com/mathjax/MathJax/blob/master/LICENSE).
-* todo webfonts (adapt schema from md-* projects?): https://github.com/be5invis/Iosevka and http://www.gust.org.pl/projects/e-foundry/lm-math/download/index_html
+* [LM Math](http://www.gust.org.pl/projects/e-foundry/lm-math/download/index_html), the typeface used for rendered UnicodeMath expressions in the playground in browsers with native MathML support, can be found at `playground-assets/lib/latinmodern/` and is licensed under the *GUST Font License*, see [here](http://www.gust.org.pl/projects/e-foundry/licenses/GUST-FONT-LICENSE.txt/view).
+* Belleve Invis' excellent typeface [Iosevka](https://github.com/be5invis/Iosevka) is located at `playground-assets/lib/iosevka/` and licensed under the *SIL OFL Version 1.1*, see [here](https://github.com/be5invis/Iosevka/blob/master/LICENSE.md).